CodeYourFuture/syllabus/docs/js-core-1/week-1/lesson.md

 ### Exercises (20 minutes)

-Try creating a new file when solving the each of the questions below:
+In a new file (`js1-week1-exercises.js`), try solving each of the questions below:

 1. Create a function called `formatPenceToPounds` that should